 - ensure that persons authorised by it to process the Personal Data are under confidentiality obligations in respect of the Personal Data;

-- if requested, at the Customer’s cost, provide reasonable assistance to the Customer in complying with the rights of data subjects and with the Customer’s statutory obligations relating to data security, data breach notification, data protection impact assessments and related prior consultation procedures, taking into account the nature of processing and the information available to SiteMinder;
+- if requested, provide reasonable assistance to the Customer in complying with the rights of data subjects and with the Customer’s statutory obligations relating to data security, data breach notification, data protection impact assessments and related prior consultation procedures, taking into account the nature of processing and the information available to SiteMinder;

 - promptly notify the Customer after becoming aware of a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorised access to or disclosure of Personal Data and SiteMinder and the Customer shall act in good faith in developing agreed public statements and any necessary notifications to data subjects in respect of any of the foregoing provided that nothing in this paragraph prevents a party from complying with its obligations under Data Protection Requirements;

-- save only to the extent required by law, after expiry or termination of this Contract, in accordance with clause 12.5, return to the Customer or destroy all Personal Data in the possession or control of SiteMinder;
+- save only to the extent required by law, after expiry or termination of the Agreement, in accordance with clause 12.5, return to the Customer or destroy all Personal Data in SiteMinder’s possession or control;

 - make available to the Customer such information as is reasonably necessary to demonstrate SiteMinder’s compliance with this clause 9;

-- at the Customer’s cost, allow the Customer to appoint an independent auditor to audit and inspect SiteMinder’s compliance with this clause 9.
+- allow the Customer to appoint an independent auditor to audit and inspect SiteMinder’s compliance with this clause 9.
 Such audit may occur once per calendar year, unless Data Protection Requirements applicable to the Customer require more frequent audit.
-Such an audit shall be carried out during business hours and the Customer must provide at least 30 working days’ notice of any such audit, unless the Customer can demonstrate that it has genuine suspicion that SiteMinder has breached its obligations in this clause 9 in which case the Customer must provide at least 2 working days’ notice of any such audit;
+Such an audit shall be carried out during business hours and the Customer must provide at least 30 Business Days’ notice of any such audit, unless the Customer can demonstrate that it has genuine suspicion that SiteMinder has breached its obligations in this clause 9, in which case the Customer must provide at least 2 Business Days’ notice of any such audit;

-- will have the general ability to appoint subcontractors who may process Personal Data in order to perform SiteMinder’s obligations under this Agreement provided that the contracts with such subcontractors shall incorporate terms which are substantially the same as those set out in this clause 9 and which encompass the obligations referred to in Article 28(3) of the European Union General Data Protection Regulation.
+- will have the general ability to appoint subcontractors who may process Personal Data in order to perform SiteMinder’s obligations under the Agreement provided that the contracts with such subcontractors shall incorporate terms which are substantially the same as those set out in this clause 9 and which encompass the obligations referred to in Article 28(3) of the GDPR.
 SiteMinder will notify the Customer of such subcontractors if and when they are appointed or replaced.

-- The Customer must ensure that any Personal Data it collects is collected and supplied to SiteMinder in a manner compliant with the Data Protection Requirements including by providing all notices and obtaining all consents required under the Data Protection Requirements in order for SiteMinder to process Personal Data fairly and lawfully in connection with the Services and in accordance with this Agreement and must immediately notify SiteMinder on becoming aware of Personal Data becoming inaccurate.
+The Customer must ensure that Personal Data is collected and supplied to SiteMinder in a manner compliant with the Data Protection Requirements, including by providing all notices and obtaining all consents required in order for SiteMinder to process Personal Data pursuant to the Agreement.

 - billing and account management;